Bachchan (2013 film): Production

 Initially, Aindrita Ray was approached for the lead female role.
-Later Bhavana was finalized as the leading lady.
+Later Bhavana was finalized as the leading lady collaborating with Sudeepa for the second time after Vishnuvardhana (2011).
 Jagapati Babu has been signed up to do a special appearance in film.
 P. Ravi Shankar, Ashish Vidyarthi, and Pradeep Rawat were roped in to play the roles of the villains.
 For the second lead actress role, an upcoming successful actress, Deepa Sannidhi, had been signed on first.
-However, on 19 June, reports came out that the actress had been ousted following a change in the script and instead, Pranitha Subhash had been reportedly roped in The makers had been on the lookout for a suitable replacement, which they found in Hindi film actor Tulip Joshi.
+However, on 19 June, reports came out that the actress had been ousted following a change in the script and instead, Pranitha Subhash had been reportedly roped in.
+The makers had been on the lookout for a suitable replacement, which they found in Hindi Cinema actress Tulip Joshi.